What to write on funeral flowers and sympathy cards

 Remember to consider the deceased’s or the bereaved family’s beliefs when choosing what to say.
 There’s no need to compromise your own views, but it may not be the appropriate time to share them.

-This simple guide gives some examples of phrases and verses of remembrance for funeral flowers and cards, as well as words of sympathy to comfort the grieving.
+This simple guide gives some ideas for what to write in funeral messages including examples of phrases and verses of remembrance for funeral flowers and cards, as well as words of sympathy to comfort the grieving.

 What to write on funeral flowers

-Here are some examples of short messages for inspiration:
+Here are some short funeral flower messages examples for inspiration:

 Short funeral flower messages